QuentinSoubeyran/pheres/README.md

 Pheres is a drop-in replacement for `json`.
 It provides the complete `json` module content, tweaks the loading and dumping functions (see below) and adds many utilities.

-## JSONable classes
+## Jsonable classes

-*Pheres* adds **JSONable classes**.
-JSONable classes are classes that can readily be serialized and deserialized in the JSON format.
-No code user code is required.
+*Pheres* adds **jsonable classes**.
+Jsonable classes are classes that can readily be serialized and deserialized in the JSON format.
+(Almost) no code user code is required.
-JSONable classes are easy to make, akin to dataclasses: pass the class to the `@pheres.jsonable` decorator (or inherit from `pheres.JSONable`) and annotate the attributes with type-hints.
+Jsonable classes are easy to make, akin to dataclasses: pass the class to the `@pheres.jsonable` decorator and annotate the attributes with type-hints.

 ```python
 from typing import *